socketstream/socketstream/README.md

 Unlike traditional web frameworks, there's no routing, AJAX or partials to think about.
 Instead all application data is streamed over websockets as high-speed bi-directional RPC calls; allowing you to create entirely new ultra-responsive applications that will amaze your users.

 SocketStream 0.2 is feature-rich and relatively stable, thanks to a growing community of users.
 You should find most of the functionality you need to build a good-sized real time web app available today, along with the ability to distribute incoming requests over multiple boxes should your app need to scale.

-### Update as of 9th December 2011

-Work on SocketStream 0.3 is coming along well and we're very excited about the power and flexibility of the new modular design.
-We're aiming to release the first alpha version by the end of December.
-Read about the new features and changes coming in SocketStream 0.3 here: https://groups.google.com/forum/#!topic/socketstream/AFwFAPMKzjU

 Follow [@socketstream](http://twitter.com/#!/socketstream) for the latest developments and thinking.
 Website coming soon.